This article has been archived. It is offered "as is" and will no longer be updated.

 If members of a workspace do not synchronize regularly with that workspace, the workspace manager may receive synchronization alerts in SharePoint Workspace, in Microsoft Office Groove 2007, and in earlier versions of Groove.
 This article contains information about synchronization alerts in Groove and synchronization alerts for Groove workspaces in SharePoint Workspace.

-- The oldest queued change is 21 days old or
+The oldest queued change is 21 days old or older.

 Note In Groove Workspace 2.5, the 100-MB size limit does not apply.
 Therefore, even small workspaces will display alerts.

 When the manager receives a synchronization alert for a workspace, the manager has the option to suspend the member.

 Changes to a workspace are queued by endpoint.
 A member who uses Groove on multiple computers will have queue entries for each computer.
 Although members are never automatically suspended from a workspace, account endpoints or computer endpoints can be automatically suspended.
 For workspaces that are over the 100-MB size limit, Groove automatically suspends each computer that is not updated as it passes the 21-day mark until the workspace changes are queued to be delivered to the member on only one computer.
 A workspace manager must manually suspend the member for the last computer that does not synchronize for 21 days.

 Members who use Groove on a single computer will never be suspended automatically.
 A workspace manager must explicitly suspend the members after the manager receives a synchronization alert for the workspace.

 Note After a member was suspended in Groove Workspace 2.5, the manager would continue to be notified that the suspended member was not receiving changes.
 This problem was resolved in Groove Virtual Office 3.0.

 Consider the following scenarios.